Subscribe To This Site

 The liquor is a bright lime yellow-green.

-Most people who drink Japanese sencha tea will drink 5 to 10 cups throughout the day.
 This is the tea variety that clears the brain, cleans and normalizes the body, and lets people sort things out.

-Japanese sencha tea is an easy way to take a short break and gain a better perspective on life’s daily problems.
+It's an easy way to take a short break and gain a better perspective on life’s daily problems.

 This Japanese green tea works well with foods that are complex and strongly flavored.
-It’s a great choice with curry, garlic, and light Mexican foods.

-It can be paired with foods like chicken, turkey, fish, and seafood.
 Sencha’s unique taste also shines with vegetables, and vegetarian meals like vegetarian pizza.

 You can serve it with heavier desserts like cakes, pies, and pastries made of fruit, cheese, and cream.